 Lissy Medvedow is the Executive Director of the Rappaport Center for Law and Public Policy at Boston College Law School.
 She has a long record of nonprofit management, including her most recent leadership position as Executive Director of Discovering Justice, a civic education organization housed at the Moakley U.S. Courthouse in Boston, and her previous position as Executive Director of the Women’s Bar Association and Women’s Bar Foundation in Massachusetts.
 Ms. Medvedow holds a Master’s of Education degree and a Bachelor’s degree from the University of Pennsylvania and a J.D. from Northeastern University School of Law.
 Following law school, Ms. Medvedow taught at Suffolk University Law School, after which she clerked in the Massachusetts Appeals Court and the U.S. District Court for the District of Massachusetts.
 Before going into nonprofit management, she served for ten years as an Assistant Attorney General in the Massachusetts Attorney General’s Office.

-Mary Jo Meisner is an Advanced Leadership Fellow at Harvard University.
-Prior to being selected as a fellow for 2017, Meisner was Vice President for Communications, Community Relations and Public Affairs at the Boston Foundation for 15 years, where she was responsible for all of the Foundation’s communications, media and government relations; its public policy efforts and civic leadership activities, including the Boston Indicators Project.
+Mary Jo Meisner is President of MJM Advisory Services.
+Meisner was Vice President for Communications, Community Relations and Public Affairs at the Boston Foundation for 15 years, where she was responsible for all of the Foundation’s communications, media and government relations; its public policy efforts and civic leadership activities, including the Boston Indicators Project.
 Prior to joining the Foundation in 2001, Ms. Meisner spent 25 years in the newspaper business.
 Most recently, she was Editor and Vice Chairman of Community Newspaper Company of Boston.
 Prior to that, she was Editor of the Milwaukee Journal Sentinel; Managing Editor of the Fort Worth Star-Telegram; City Editor of the Washington Post; Metro Editor of the San Jose Mercury News; and City Editor of the Philadelphia Daily News.
 She has served as a juror for the Pulitzer Prize numerous times and has taught journalism ethics at the Poynter Institute for Media Studies.

 Philip Puccia is Senior Vice President for Education and Not-for Profit Banking at JP Morgan.
 He was also Executive Director with J.P.
 Morgan Securities in Public Finance providing investment banking services to state level issuers across New England.
 He has extensive experience in managing and improving governmental operations and finances.
 He led the successful turn-around of the City of Springfield's finances by balancing three consecutive budgets, eliminating a deficit of $41 million, successfully negotiating labor contracts and improving the City's bond rating from junk to investment grade.
 He also ran a start-up smart card company with a chip payment application for parking.
 He worked at three Massachusetts transportation agencies where he focused on budget and operational improvements and efficiencies.
 Mr. Puccia’s transportation experience includes service as both Chief of Staff and Deputy General Manager of the MBTA, where he managed a budget crisis, instituted a new capital planning process and served on the MBTA Pension Board.
 In addition, he served on the MBTA Forward Funding Commission in 2001 and participated in several transportation industry interest groups.
 Mr. Puccia holds a B.A. from Fordham University and an M.B.A. from the University of Massachusetts in Boston.